 ADDITIONAL PROTECTION FOR VULNERABLE EMPLOYEES.

-The second area of review deals with additional protection afforded to certain categories of employees under Part IV of the EA.
+The second area of the review deals with additional protection afforded to certain categories of employees under Part IV of the EA.

-Employees as defined under Part IV of the EA who have served 3 months of service with the employer are afforded paid annual leave of 7 days when they have served 12 months of continuous service.
+Employees, as defined under Part IV of the EA who have served 3 months of service with the employer, are afforded paid annual leave of 7 days when they have served 12 months of continuous service.
 In situations where they have not completed 12 months of service, annual leave in proportion to the number of completed months of service in that year.